quattor/CAF/TextRender.md

 Generating structured text is best done with [`CAF::TextRender`][caf_textrender_docs].
 This document guides through the usage and testing of `CAF::TextRender`.

-Using `ncm-metaconfig`, which is the metacomponent build around `CAF::TextRender`, is described [here][metaconfig].
+Using `ncm-metaconfig`, which is the metacomponent built around `CAF::TextRender`, is described [here][metaconfig].

 TODO add correct/final url